inqlik/inqlik.github.io/_posts/2015-07-06-inqlik-qvd-explorer.md

 ###Usage

-Select one or several QVD files in Windows Explorer then select "Send to" item in Windows context menu.
+Select one or several QVD files in Windows Explorer then select `Send to \ QvdExplorer` item in Windows context menu.

 <img src="http://inqlik.github.io/images/send-to-qvdexplorer.png" alt="Image 1" width="700">

-"Sent to" operation will trigger several events
+`Send to \ QvdExplorer` operation will trigger several events

 - New qvw application with long unique name that included path to selected QVD files will be created in `Data` subdirectory under your QvdExplorer directory
 - New QlikView load script for loading all selected QVD files into that application will be created alongside with that qvw application